Back to posts

 Theresa Torres

-Confirmation Bias drives our actions
+Confirmation Bias drives our actions Link to this headline

 From their perspective the assumption is all but questionable since they have spend so much time convincing themselves of the value and the business opportunity in their product.
 Their brain will try to keep them from destroying this idea to avoid feeling disappointed.
 So even though they objectively have no reason to believe that this will be a 100% success they act and invest their time and resources as if it is the case.
 So no wonder they build it and launch it like there is no tomorrow.
 Fail early, fail fast, try again next week?
 Except, there is another way that will still allow businesses to launch a product with minimal resources while delivering a solution that people will actually love.

-Start to think research driven
+Start to think research driven Link to this headline

 Eventually lets look at ways to avoid what I have just outlined above.